NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-1-introduction.md

-In Snakemake, the entire workflow and each rule is **executed** in the working directory, while Nextflow executes each individual *process* (the equivalent of a rule in Snakemake) using an isolated environment in a hidden directory of its own.
+In Snakemake, the entire workflow and each rule is **executed** in the working directory, while Nextflow executes each individual *process* (the equivalent of a rule in Snakemake) using an isolated environment in a directory of its own.
 This greatly simplifies testing and debugging, as you can always go into a process' directory and see exactly which files it has access to and which code was executed.
 This general structure means that you need to think less about full paths for all the workflow's in- and output files, as the locations of all the files are fully taken care of by Nextflow - the only thing you need to care about are the final output file paths.

 Snakemake uses a "pull"-**philosophy** similar to its inspiring predecessor [make](https://www.gnu.org/software/make/), meaning that you define a number of